-Some alternative options which may work better then the included stylus are described at these web pages.
+Some alternative options which may work better than the included stylus, are described at these web pages.

 With capacitive touchscreens, a wide tip stylus is better than a fine point tip stylus.
 A wide tip allows more contact points on the touchscreen to be activated at once, giving a better average as to where exactly the tap should be located on the screen.
 Some fine tip Active (battery operated) styli try to compensate for this by supplying their own charge, but this does not always work very well.